ian-bruntlett/TECH-Manuals/tm-free-software.md

 The [Awesome Project](https://github.com/sindresorhus/awesome) is an attempt to classify just about everything.
 Take a look...

+Links within this page.

+  * Windows - Free Software
+    * Security software.
+    * Backups.
+    * Other utilities.
+    * DOS and utilities.
+  * Linux
+    * Ubuntu Linux Specific pages
+    * Other Linux specific pages
+    * If you are thinking of moving from Windows to Linux.
+    * Moving someone from Windows to Linux (experts only)
+    * Frugal Linuxes.
+    * Heavy-weight RPM-based Linuxes
+    * Linux on Apple hardware
+  * Creating bootable installation media for downloaded iso files
+  * Linux for phones and other mobile devices (e.g. tablets?)
+  * Free Software that runs on both Windows and Linux
+  * Linux Live CD/DVDs/ISOs, Repair etc Linux distros (technical stuff)
+  * Linux Software I have used on Linux
+  * Linux Software I haven't used
+  * Linux courses
+  * Linux server stuff - untried
+  * Notes on markdown and HTML

 ## Windows - Free Software

 ### Security Software